 Black Krrsantan worked with the Xonti Brothers in their fighting pits, becoming a willing gladiator in these barbaric fights - to the point of winning the top championship for the organization.

 One of Black Krrsantan's facial scars was eventually revealed to have been caused by a run-in with Obi-Wan Kenobi's lightsaber.
-While under the employ of Jabba the Hutt prior to the events of A New Hope, the warrior Wookiee battled the Jedi hermit when he tried to stop a water tax Jabba was imposing on Tatooine.
+While under the employ of Jabba the Hutt before the events of A New Hope, the warrior Wookiee battled the Jedi hermit when he tried to stop a water tax Jabba was imposing on Tatooine.

 Black Krrsantan in The Book of Boba Fett